The Concord Community Club: From Closed RSL to Cultural Landmark

 When the Concord RSL site came onto the market, the board — led by President Zvonimir Kurtovic and Vice-President Mijo Rimac — recognised it as more than just a property acquisition.
 Concord sits in the geographic heart of Sydney, close to the Parramatta River, with strong transport links and an established local community of its own.
 The site offered enough space to build a venue that could serve the Croatian community for generations while also becoming a genuine asset for the wider Concord and Canada Bay area.

-The brief wasn't to renovate the old RSL.
-It was to reimagine it entirely — a venue capable of hosting over 2,000 guests that would showcase Croatian culture and heritage through architecture, materials, and attention to detail, while remaining welcoming and accessible to the broader community.
+The brief was not to renovate the old RSL.
+It was to reimagine it entirely: a venue capable of hosting over 2,000 guests that would express Croatian culture and heritage through architecture, materials, and attention to detail, while remaining welcoming and accessible to the broader community.

-Club President Zvonimir Kurtovic was one of the primary visionaries behind the move from Punchbowl.
-He drove the project alongside Mijo Rimac, who coordinated the build and now serves as Club President.
-Craig O'Brien serves as CEO and Secretary, overseeing day-to-day operations and the transition into the new venue.
+Club President Zvonimir Kurtovic was one of the primary drivers behind the move from Punchbowl.
+He led the project alongside Mijo Rimac, who coordinated the build and is now Club President.
+Craig O'Brien is CEO and Secretary, overseeing day-to-day operations and the transition into the new venue.

-What stands out about this project is the depth of personal investment from the board and the broader Croatian community.
-This wasn't a transaction managed at arm's length.
+The depth of personal investment from the board and the broader Croatian community is what sets this project apart.
+This was not a transaction managed at arm's length.
 Volunteers, sponsors, and community members contributed alongside the professional team.
-That level of collective ownership is rare in club projects — and it shows in the finished product.
+That level of collective ownership is rare in club projects, and it shows in the finished product.

 The redevelopment proceeded under Development Application DA 2022/0223, approved by the City of Canada Bay Council for the refurbishment and extension of the club premises.

-For any club board considering a similar acquisition-and-refurbishment path, it's worth noting the regulatory layers involved.
-Beyond the standard DA process, the club needed to establish a new liquor licence (LIQC330019641, operational from 23 May 2023), complete a Local Impact Assessment for Liquor & Gaming NSW, and develop a Gaming Plan of Management — all before opening the doors.
+Any club board considering a similar acquisition-and-refurbishment path should be aware of the regulatory layers involved.
+Beyond the standard DA process, the club needed to establish a new liquor licence (LIQC330019641, operational from 23 May 2023), complete a Local Impact Assessment for Liquor & Gaming NSW, and develop a Gaming Plan of Management, all before opening the doors.

 The licensing and regulatory work ran in parallel with the design and construction programme.
 That kind of coordination doesn't happen by accident.
 It requires a clear project timeline with regulatory milestones mapped alongside the build schedule.

-Altis Architecture designed the redevelopment, and the result is a masterclass in culturally informed club design.
+Altis Architecture designed the redevelopment, and it is one of the better examples of culturally informed club design you will find in Sydney.

 The exterior sets the tone immediately.
 Natural sandstone cladding wraps the facade — a direct reference to the Croatian Dalmatian coast.
 The covered portico at the main entry is generous and welcoming, flanked by flags and landscaping that give the building civic presence without being ostentatious.